totem-tech/documentation/information/issuance/free-allocations.md

 > **We are aware that there are a number of scam crypto projects claiming to be Totem.
 These scammers have no code repositories or have issued a smart contract scam tokens using our Totem brand.
 Please check the Polkadot community forums to ensure you are communicating with the genuine Totem Team.**

-# Free allocations of XTX network tokens:
+# Free allocations of TOTEM network tokens:

 ### All available coins not already allocated to _users_ and not accidentally burnt in the development process will be re-assigned to the Live Accounting Association address.
 This includes all founder allocations that were made at the genesis block.